Melbourne, Australia

 Local Tips and Cultural Insights for Melbourne, Australia

-Welcome to Melbourne, the vibrant capital city of Victoria, Australia!
-As a knowledgeable local friend, I'm excited to share insider tips and cultural insights to enhance your experience in this diverse and dynamic city.
+Welcome to Melbourne, a vibrant city known for its arts, culture, and diverse culinary scene.
+As a knowledgeable local friend, I'm excited to share some insider tips to help you make the most of your visit to this dynamic city.

 Cultural Etiquette and Customs: